 The added benefit of enabling HDMI-CEC Routing Control is that the TV will be forced to switch over to the Chromecast input as soon as you start playing content.
 So no more scrolling through HDMI input channels.

-You don’t just have to stream music and video to your Chromecast, games are perfectly viable too.
-In fact, there are games designed specifically for the Chromecast available to download from the Play Store, so it’s not just a case of casting your Android display onto the big screen.
-You can see another list of supported partners here.
+You don’t have to stick to streaming music and video to your Chromecast; games are perfectly viable too.
+In fact, there are games designed specifically for the Chromecast available to download from the Play Store, so it’s not always a case of casting your Android display onto the big screen.

 Show off your vacation photos